mendix/docs/content/releasenotes/developer-portal/index.md

 #### Fixes

-* We fixed an issue where team members were not displayed in the [App Team](/developerportal/collaborate/team) overview.
+* We fixed an issue where team members were not displayed in the [Team](/developerportal/collaborate/team) overview.

 ### October 4th, 2020